ArturKarbone/principal/principal_practice.md

 Answer the following questions:

-3. What is your average cycle time (CT)?
+3. What is your average lead time (CT)?
 4. How does CT impact customers' business?
 5. What happens when CT is unsatisfactory high?
 6. How does CT impact our reputation?